cthedot/icongen/README.md

 ------------
 This tool works best in Firefox, Chrome or Microsoft Edge.

+On Windows 10 Mobile icon generation works, download not yet, hopefully soon as even nice on mobile/Continuum.

 In IE only PNG or JPG upload seem to work.
 SVG uploads cause problems when used on a canvas (plus the original SVG size is lost, fixed in Edge though).